mtakeshi1/concurrencytests/README.md

 # Intro

-This project aims to be a library to run tests, prooving that a concurrent algorithm or data structure behaves correctly (in regards to thread scheduling) or to find a thread scheduling order that breaks some invariant.
+This project aims to be a library to run tests, proving that a concurrent algorithm or data structure behaves correctly (in regards to thread scheduling) or to find a thread scheduling order that breaks some invariant.

 To do that, it injects 'checkpoints' into the code (according to user specifications) and starts each thread, untill all of them reaches a Checkpoint.
 After that, it will select one of the threads to proceed until all the threads are completed.
 If there was another thread that could be selected at that point, the test runner will later restart and select another thread, until all combinations have been exausted or an error occurs.